Install the App

 Yes.
 Uninstall with one click from your Shopify Admin.
 The 7-day free trial gives you full access to test the app before any charges.

 Shopify does not provide a native feature to merge or combine multiple orders from the same customer.
 When a customer places two orders in quick succession—common when they forget an item or change quantities—merchants are left to manually identify these duplicates before fulfillment.
+This leads to unnecessary duplicate shipments that cost your store money on every order.

 Orders with matching addresses are marked as "Safe to Merge" with a green indicator.
 Orders with different addresses show a "Do Not Merge" warning with the conflicting location (e.g., "Different address: Miami, FL").
 This prevents your team from accidentally combining orders going to different destinations.